 Any of the following documentation which indicates group membership will be considered: Your Birth Certificate, your Parent’s or Grandparent’s Birth Certificate, Naturalization Papers, Passport, Military Discharge Paper (D.D.
 214), Tribal Enrollment Card or any other documentation that provides evidence of group membership.
 However, if you do not have any of the preceding documentation as evidence of group membership, you will have to submit one (1) notarized statement from a relevant community organization attesting that you are regarded as a member of the group and stating how long you have been regarded as a member of that particular group.
 Group membership cannot be claimed solely upon being born in a certain country; and personal photographs are not acceptable as evidence of group membership.
 Any documents presented as evidence of group membership, in a language other than English, must be translated and notarized.

-Yes, but you must prove by providing documentary evidence that you are socially and economically disadvantaged.
-Socially and economically disadvantaged individual means any individual who is a citizen (or lawfully admitted permanent resident) of the United States and who meets the criteria based on 49 CFR Part 26, and any individual who the Department finds to be socially and economically disadvantaged on a case-by-case basis.
-Typically, individuals in the following groups are rebuttably presumed to be socially and economically disadvantaged, however those outside of these are assessed on a case-by-case basis: Black Americans, which includes persons having origins in any of the Black racial groups of Africa; Hispanic Americans, which includes persons of Mexican, Puerto Rican, Cuban, Dominican, Central or South American, or other Spanish or Portuguese culture or origin, regardless of race; Native Americans, which includes persons who are American Indians, Eskimos, Aleuts, or Native Hawaiians; Asian-Pacific Americans, which includes persons whose origins are from Japan, China, Taiwan, Korea, Burma (Myanmar), Vietnam, Laos, Cambodia (Kampuchea), Thailand, Malaysia, Indonesia, the Philippines, Brunei, Samoa, Guam, the U.S. Trust Territories of the Pacific Islands (Republic of Palau), the Commonwealth of the Northern Marianas Islands, Macao, Fiji, Tonga, Kirbati, Juvalu, Nauru, Federated States of Micronesia, or Hong Kong; Subcontinent Asian Americans, which includes persons whose origins are from India, Pakistan, Bangladesh, Bhutan, the Maldives Islands, Nepal or Sri Lanka; and Women.
+Yes, but you must prove your eligibility by providing documentary evidence that you are socially and economically disadvantaged.
+To be a socially and economically disadvantaged individual means any individual who is a citizen (or lawfully admitted permanent resident) of the United States and who meets the criteria based on 49 CFR Part 26, and any individual who the Department finds to be socially and economically disadvantaged on a case-by-case basis.
+Typically, individuals in the following groups are rebuttably presumed to be socially and economically disadvantaged; however, those outside of these are assessed on a case-by-case basis: Black Americans, which includes persons having origins in any of the Black racial groups of Africa; Hispanic Americans, which includes persons of Mexican, Puerto Rican, Cuban, Dominican, Central or South American, or other Spanish or Portuguese culture or origin, regardless of race; Native Americans, which includes persons who are American Indians, Eskimos, Aleuts, or Native Hawaiians; Asian-Pacific Americans, which includes persons whose origins are from Japan, China, Taiwan, Korea, Burma (Myanmar), Vietnam, Laos, Cambodia (Kampuchea), Thailand, Malaysia, Indonesia, the Philippines, Brunei, Samoa, Guam, the U.S. Trust Territories of the Pacific Islands (Republic of Palau), the Commonwealth of the Northern Marianas Islands, Macao, Fiji, Tonga, Kirbati, Juvalu, Nauru, Federated States of Micronesia, or Hong Kong; Subcontinent Asian Americans, which includes persons whose origins are from India, Pakistan, Bangladesh, Bhutan, the Maldives Islands, Nepal or Sri Lanka; and Women.